Fidget-Spinner/Fidget-Spinner.github.io/posts/no-longer-sorry.md

 24 December 2025

-Some time ago I posted an [apology peice](./apology-tail-call.md) for Python's tail caling results.
+Some time ago I posted an [apology piece](./apology-tail-call.md) for Python's tail calling results.
 I apologized for communicating performance results without noticing a compiler bug had occured.

 I can proudly say today that I am partially retracting that apology, but